AntonJansen96/gmx_ph_gpu/docs/user-guide/mdp-options.rst

       argued that this does not yield a correct thermodynamic ensemble, but it is the most efficient way to scale a box at the beginning of a run.

+   .. mdp-value:: C-rescale

+      Exponential relaxation pressure coupling with time constant :mdp:`tau-p`, including a stochastic term to enforce correct volume fluctuations.
+The box is scaled every :mdp:`nstpcouple` steps.
+It can be used for both equilibration and production.

    .. mdp-value:: Parrinello-Rahman